 Though seniors are becoming more technology savvy all the time, many are still skeptical about the latest devices.
 A 2019 study published in the journal Healthcare analyzed older adults’ perspectives on technology intended to allow them to age in place and found that while seniors were eager to learn new technology, they also expressed frustration with it.
-Researchers conclude that bolstering seniors’ technological literacy is key to staying safe while aging in place.
+The researchers concluded that bolstering seniors’ technological literacy is key to staying safe while aging in place.

-Laurie Orlov, founder of Aging and Health Technology Watch, agrees that in order to age in place successfully, a senior has to be able to engage with others, as well as remain healthy and stay safe — and the right technology can support their ability to do that.
+Laurie Orlov, founder of Aging and Health Technology Watch, agrees that in order to age in place successfully, older adults need to be able to engage with others, as well as remain healthy and stay safe — and technology for seniors specifically can support their ability to do that.

-Here are programs and products you might consider, according to Orlov.
+Here are programs and electronic devices for elderly loved ones you might consider, according to Orlov.

 To connect with friends and family

-Technology offers seniors limitless opportunities to connect with friends and family, which is necessary as it’s not uncommon for seniors to suffer from isolation and depression.
+Technology for seniors offers limitless opportunities to connect with friends and family, which is necessary as it’s not uncommon for older adults to suffer from isolation and depression.
 Costs differ depending on contracts and data packages, but there’s something in everyone’s price range.

-Simple flip phone: If a senior only has a cell phone in case of emergencies, they might want the Lively Flip ($99.99, greatcall.com), which features an “Urgent Response” button that can put them in touch with a live nurse or board-certified doctor.
+If a senior only has a cell phone in case of emergencies, they might want one that features an “Urgent Response” button that can put them in touch with a live nurse or board-certified doctor.

-If your loved one has a hearing impairment, you might want to consider downloading a captioning app, like Clear Captions, onto their device, so they can read near real-time call captions of phone conversations.
+If your loved one has a hearing impairment, you might want to consider downloading a captioning app onto their device, so they can read near real-time call captions of phone conversations.
 It’s free in the iOS app store.

 - Checking your loved one’s general activity — meaning that they used the device for entertainment, but not what podcast they chose, Amazon says.